"Hvad hedder det?

 HC Andersens: Kejserens nye klæder

-Two dressmakers tell the emperor that only stupid incompetent people cannot see the fineness of his new treads, and everyone reacts by complementing nothingness because they are scared they are not good enough.... not just Danes' greatest fear.
-Separating the Emperor from his clothes is since 1873 very much alive.
+Two dressmakers tell the emperor that only stupid incompetent people cannot see the fineness of his new treads, and everyone reacts by complementing nothingness because they are scared they are not good enough.... again; Danes' greatest fear.

 Back to 1995, the beginning of Dogme.

 Danish design means simplicity, leaving things out.
-If you like nothing on your walls, then you are halfway there.
-It cannot be too straigth forward, too simple.
-Really expensive hotels have brick walls in the hallways so you can appreciate what kind of nothingness money can buy.
-Note what is missing instead of what there is.
+If you like nothing on your walls, you are halfway there.
+It cannot be too straight forward, too simple.
+Really expensive hotels can have brick walls in the hallways, so you can appreciate what kind of nothingness money can buy.

-According to Danes, pain and embarrassment are always funny.
-Which brings me to the wedding night.
+According to Danes, pain and embarrassment are always funny, which brings me to the wedding night.

 VII